Traveling to San Francisco

-Our wonderful bed and breakfast in San Francisco is in a perfect area, just blocks from the center of Noe Valley and the Mission District.
-This charming neighborhood is famous for its picturesque views of Twin Peaks.
-It contains a (manageable few) blocks of coffee shops, thrift stores, restaurants, unique boutique and wine stores—just to name a few of its businesses!
+Located in the heart of Noe Valley and the Mission District this charming neighborhood is famous for its picturesque views of Twin Peaks, vibrant centuries old culture, thriving art and music scene, and contains a wide variety of coffee shops, thrift stores, restaurants, and unique wine stores.

-And, the Valencia Street Corridor is just down the hill from our bed and breakfast near San Francisco Bay.
-The Corridor features a fascinating mix of shops, restaurants, coffee cafés, bars and novelty stores that stretches from 24th to 15th Street.
-This trendy strip of upscale boutiques, bistros, Internet cafés, bakeries, and four-star restaurants also has many Irish pubs and sports bars offering live music.
+The Valencia Street Corridor is just down the hill from our bed and breakfast near San Francisco Bay and features a fascinating mix of shops, restaurants, coffee cafés, bars and novelty stores that stretches from 24th to 15th Street.
+This trendy strip of upscale boutiques, bistros, Internet cafés, bakeries, and four-star restaurants also has a lively night life including many Irish pubs and sports bars with live music.

 Mission Street is also just down the hill.
 This is the center of San Francisco’s Mission District, famous for a wide variety of restaurants, art galleries, book shops and banks.
 This vibrant neighborhood also has more than 600 colorful murals that cover whole blocks of buildings!